Competitive keyword analysis is the lifeblood of keyword research for any SEO expert or a website owner.

 Rank Tracker keyword research tool has the perfect module for this called Ranking Keywords.
 Using it, you can see all of the ranking keywords of any domain you need, along with a host of SEO metrics, which makes it indispensable for competitive keyword research.

-Sometimes what you need is not to find keywords, but to get a list of your keyword competitors.
-You can come at it from two angles:
+Sometimes you only need to find important keywords, but in some cases it will be useful to get a list of your keyword competitors.
+Here, you've got two ways to mine keyword opportunities:

-For the perfect competitive analysis, you want to check both and have the fullest list of your keyword competition.
+For the perfect competitive analysis, you should check both to have the fullest list of your keyword competition.

 Of course, you can do the entire thing by hand, but checking Google results manually is incredibly time-consuming.
 Alternatively, you can find both types of your SEO competitors in Rank Tracker.